craigfrancis/php-is-literal-rfc/readme-v2.txt

 }
 </code>

-On a more technical note, we did try an implementation that didn't support concatenation, primarily to see if this would help reduce the performance impact even further.
-Firstly, the PHP engine can still concatenate values automatically at compile-time (so concatenation appears to work in some contexts), and it didn't make much (if any) difference in regards to performance, because //concat_function()// in "zend_operators.c" uses //zend_string_extend()// (which needs to remove the //LiteralString// flag) and "zend_vm_def.h" does the same; by supporting a quick concat with an empty string (x2), which would need its flag removed as well.
+(On a technical note, we did test an implementation that didn't support concatenation, primarily to see if this would help reduce the performance impact even further.
+However, the PHP engine can sometimes still concatenate values automatically at compile-time (so concatenation appears to work in some contexts), and it didn't make much (if any) difference in regards to performance, because //concat_function()// in "zend_operators.c" uses //zend_string_extend()// (which needs to remove the //LiteralString// flag) and "zend_vm_def.h" does the same; by supporting a quick concat with an empty string (x2), which would need its flag removed as well).

 ==== String Splitting ====

-In short, we can't find any real use cases (security features should try to keep the implementation as simple as possible).
+In regards to string splitting, we didn't find any realistic use cases, and security features should try to keep the implementation as simple as possible.

 Also, the security considerations are different.
 Concatenation joins known/fixed units together, whereas if you're starting with a LiteralString, and the program allows the Evil-User to split the string (e.g. setting the length in substr), then they get considerable control over the result (it creates an untrusted modification).

-While unlikely to be written by a programmer, consider these:
+While unlikely to be written by a programmer, we can consider these:

 <code php>
 $length = ($_GET['length'] ?? -5);